 The Hospital initiated an investigation and learned on or about March 18, 2019, that the compromised email account contained patient protected health information.
 Since then, the Hospital has worked to identify the individuals and information potentially affected by the breach.
-While the Hospital's investigation was not able to definitively conclude whether the hackers actually accessed or obtained a particular individual's information, it would have been possible for the hackers to access and obtain patient information that was in the compromised employee email account.
+While the Hospital's investigation was not able to definitively conclude whether the unauthorized actor actually accessed or obtained a particular individual's information, it would have been possible for the unauthorized actor to access and obtain patient information that was in the compromised employee email account.

 The Hospital sent letters to each of its affected patients to inform them of this incident and to identify the steps that patients can take to protect themselves from the potential misuse of this information.
-Although no financial information was in the account, the Hospital suggests that patients who are concerned about their information consider contacting the three credit reporting agencies to place a fraud alert on their credit reports, and to monitor medical records and health insurance claims information for any indications of medical identity theft.
+The Hospital sent an initial batch of letters on April 23, 2019 and another batch of letters on May 23, 2019 after it realized that not all affected individuals had received the initial notice.
+For any individuals whose information included a social security number, the letter they receive will specifically state this and the Hospital is offering them two years of free credit monitoring services to help alleviate any privacy concerns they may have.
+Whether an affected patient’s information was one of the few that included social security number or not, the Hospital suggests that patients who are concerned about their information consider contacting the three credit reporting agencies to place a fraud alert on their credit reports, and to monitor medical records and health insurance claims information for any indications of medical identity theft.

 The Hospital has reported the incident to the U.S. Department of Health and Human Services Office for Civil Rights, which is the federal agency that oversees the privacy and security of patient protected health information.